Bitcoin Scalability: Challenges and Solutions

 Background

 Bitcoin’s popularity and increasing adoption have led to a growing number of transactions on its network.
-However, the current capacity of the Bitcoin blockchain can only process around 7 to 10 transactions per second (tps), far less than traditional payment systems like Visa, which can handle thousands of transactions per second.
+However, the current capacity of the Bitcoin blockchain can only process around 7 to 10 transactions per second (tps), far less than traditional payment systems like Visa, for example, which can handle thousands of transactions per second.

 This limitation stems from the network’s design, with block creation time averaging 10 minutes and block size limited to 1 MB.
 As a result, users often face increased transaction fees and delayed processing times during peak periods.